 Live Blackjack Providers

-Evolution Gaming provides its live Casino platform to a large number of casinos.
+Evolution Gaming provides its live Casino platform to a large number of UK casino sites.
 This software developer and operator is exclusively dedicated to live casino games which seems to have helped cement them as a leader in the market.
 The company is based in Latvia but it has offices throughout Europe, including the United Kingdom (London), Evolution operates over 100 tables and it offers fast-deal Blackjack.

 Microgaming is another one of the leading casino software providers and it is hardly surprising that it is considered to be one of the leading live Blackjack operators as well although not so much in the UK market.
 Microgaming’s Blackjack features the popular Bet Behind side bet and allows players to play multiple games at once.
 For UK customers Microgaming partnered up with Evolution placing more emphasis on their market leading position.